eigen-space/codestyle/README.md

 * `lint-staged` - used for configure linters against staged git files.
 * `react` - used for sandbox and testing React rules.
 * `react-redux` - used for sandbox and testing React redux rules.
-* `eslint-utils` - eslint-utils package that helps with rules development.

 # CI